tongilcoto/ryanair/readme.md

 There are also some files at project directory:
 * configuration file
-* behave's environment.py file
+* behave's environment.py file.
+Using
 * proof of concept files testing pages objects model

 ## Notes of interest

-- Accesing ryanair.com/ie/en from Spain, ryaniar redirects the url to /es/es.
+- Accesing ryanair.com/ie/en from Spain, ryanair redirects the url to /es/es.
 So some more clicks were needed
 - Some limitations are writed down all along the code
+- Passengers data must be filled in advance at defaults configuration file
+- Google account credentials must be filled in advance at defaults config file.
+(They are delivered empty)
+- Flights available for the day are just selected by position, not time info is processed
+- Tariffs available for the selected flight are just selected by position, not tariff info is processed
+- Seats are selected checking its position in screen allowing to click them without moving the screen
+- Reserved seats are filterd out and cannot be selected